microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrint.md

               - `[ResourceId <String>]`: The id of the resource service principal to which access is authorized.
 This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
 Supports $filter (eq only).
               - `[Scope <String>]`: A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
 For example, openid User.Read GroupMember.Read.All.
 Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.
 Must not exceed 3850 characters in length.
               - `[StartTime <DateTime?>]`: Currently, the start time value is ignored, but a value is required when creating an oAuth2PermissionGrant.
 Required.
             - `[OwnedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owned by this service principal.
 Read-only.
 Nullable.
-Supports $expand.
+Supports $expand and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
             - `[Owners <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owners of this servicePrincipal.
 The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
-Supports $expand.
+Supports $expand and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
             - `[PasswordCredentials <IMicrosoftGraphPasswordCredential[]>]`: The collection of password credentials associated with the service principal.
 Not nullable.
               - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
               - `[DisplayName <String>]`: Friendly name for the password.
 Optional.